 Throughout this tutorial we will use a dataset from Van de Schoot, van der Velden, Boom & Brugman (2010).
 Using multiple regression, we will predict adolescents’ socially desirable answering patterns (sd) from overt (overt) and covert (covert) antisocial behaviour.
 For more information on the sample, instruments, methodology and research context we refer the interested reader to the paper (see references).
 Here we will focus on data-analysis only.
 All the solutions, final data sets and syntax files can be found in the subfolder tilted ‘solutions’.

 Exercise 1 - Multiple regression in SPSS

 In this exercise you will run a regression model with sd as outcome variable and overt and covert as predictors.
-You can find the data in popular_regr_1.sav and popular_regr_1.dat.
+You can find the data in popular_regr_1.xlsx, which you can directly read into SPSS.
 Note: later on in the exercise you will be asked to compare the results from Exercise 1 with results obtained in R/lavaan.
 Make sure to save or write down the results you found in this exercise.

 Exercise 1a.
 Obtain correlations between the variables of interest by running the following syntax

 File -> New -> Syntax:

 Simply copy-paste these four lines into the new syntax file, select all text